joellz/react-starter/README.md

 # React Starter
 React Starter is a minimal ecosystem starter kit for building react apps.

-- TypeScript
+- TypeScript (v3.2.4)
+- Express (with TypeScript)
-- React
+- React (v16.7.0)
-- Redux
+- React-Redux (v6.0.0)
-- React Router
+- React Router (v4.3.1)
-- Webpack
+- Webpack (v4.27.1)
-- Babel
+- Babel (v7.2.0)
 - Nginx
-- Hot Reloading
+- Hot Reloading (v4.27.1)

 ## Getting started
 1. run `npm install`

 ## Development Server
+2.
+Run `npm run dev:server` to start the local dev server.
-Run `npm run dev` to start the local dev server with hot-reloading built in.
+Run `npm run dev:ui` to start the front-end webpack dev server with hot reloading

 ## Deploying to Production
+3.
-This starter kit is designed to easily integrate with IBM Bluemix and Cloud Foundry deploys.
+This starter kit is designed to easily integrate with IBM Cloud deploys.
-Assuming you already have a bluemix account, all you have to do is update the name and host properties in the `manifest.yml` file.
-When you're ready to deploy, run `npm run build` to deploy your app to bluemix.
+Assuming you already have am IBM Cloud account, all you have to do is update the name and host properties in the `manifest.yml` file.
+When you're ready to deploy, in your terminal, run `sh scripts/deploy.sh` to deploy your app to IBM Cloud.